 3. Consider the impact

 A flight emits the same carbon emissions regardless.
 However, the impact of those emissions can be different according to how and when you fly.

-Consider the contrails you see streaking across the sky - the line-shaped clouds of water vapour condensation.
+Consider airplanes' condensation trails - contrails - you see streaking across the sky - the line-shaped clouds.
 The combination of water vapour in aircraft engine exhaust, changes in air pressure and the low ambient temperatures that exist at high altitudes create their formation.
 They may last seconds, minutes or even hours and spread to being miles wide.
-Persistent contrails increase the cloudiness of the atmosphere and are suspected to have an effect on global climate.
+Persistent contrails increase the cirrus cloudiness of the atmosphere and are suspected to have an effect on global climate.
 (Wikipedia)

 4. Should you Carbon Offset?

 Carbon offsetting, or carbon sequestration, is when you calculate the amount of carbon your journey will create and then donate money to remove the equivalent from the atmosphere, for example in planting trees or upgrading infrastructure to be more energy efficient.
 Sounds great in theory, right?
 However, it’s not a solution: Offsetting does not reduce emissions.
 Therefore, offsetting does not solve the problem: